2006 Arizona gubernatorial election

 The 2006 Arizona gubernatorial election was held on November 7, 2006.
-Incumbent Democratic Governor Janet Napolitano was reelected in a landslide.
+Incumbent Governor Janet Napolitano was reelected in a landslide.
 Napolitano's widespread popularity contributed to her easy reelection; her general approval rating in October 2006, one month before the election, was at 58%.

-This was the last time until 2022 that a Democrat was elected Governor of Arizona.
+This was the last time until 2022 that a Democrat was elected governor of Arizona.
 It is also the last time that a Democrat swept every county in the state in a statewide election.